RESUME: AYURVEDA (and everything else)

 I made a documentary on the great poet-saint Kabir that has been shown publicly and have published many articles and stories for magazines such as Light on Ayurveda,

 LA Yoga, Yogi Times, Yoga Journal and the Point Reyes Light.
+I have written several books on a variety of topics.

 In 2011 I came to India and lived in Tiruvannamalai, Tamil Nadu, near the Ramana Maharshi Ashram during the winter months, where I taught Ayurveda and gave Ayurvedic consultations.
 During the summer months (March - November), when it became too hot for me to live in South India, I traveled north to a small one-room cottage in the Himalayas up above Old Manali, Himachal Pradesh, where I continued to study, read and write.
 In March of 2019, I left India moved to the Mexican town of Ajijic in the central highlands of Mexico